vickyliau/PlacialA/README.md

-This is a cooperation results with Dr. May Yuan, and has presented in Yuan, M., & Liau, Y.T.
+This is a cooperation result with Dr. May Yuan, and has presented in Yuan, M., & Liau, Y.T.
 (2015).
 From Spatial Analysis to Placial Analysis.
 In, the Evolving GIScience workshop in memory of Pete Fisher.
 University of Leicester, UK

 excel files:
 - tulsa_code: tulsa UCC codes to IBR codes